glor25/Transaction-Dashboard/README.md

 2. Install all required packages (only once) -> npm install
 3. Run the React application -> npm start

-The application will automatically open in your browser at http://localhost:3000.
+The application will automatically open in browser at http://localhost:3000.

 📁 Folder Structure